Loving with a demonic force…

 So at one point, I’d even settled on reviewing the film about the Flying Finn, Matti Nykänen, Matti: Hell is for Heroes (2006).
 This of interest as I wrote a post with Nykänen – a Finnish ski jumper – as a character in the true biopic, Eddie the Eagle (2016).
 This biopic, one I reviewed with the very lovely Hugh Jackman.
 But it was not to be…

 When talking with Darlin’ Husband on movies (as we do), he suggested seeking out and reviewing Incubus (1966).
-As this is a horror romance film where William Shatner shows his skills in Esperanto.
+This is a horror romance film where William Shatner shows his skills in Esperanto.
 So with this unusual recommendation, I found a perfect film for this blogathon.

 Yup, Darlin’ Husband’s that good at knowing one I’ll enjoy.
 He’s always is encouraging me to review more random, retro and Realweegiemidget friendly films that I’ve not seen before.
 Through him, I’ve discovered the delights of films including Avalanche (1978), The Cartier Affair (1984) and Mystery Men (1999).